 1. The Low Calculation: (See Table 2)

-(a) Plant material directly consumed = 5 billion people X 2500 kcal/person/day X 0.2 (to convert kcal -- organic matter) = 0.91 Pg organic matter.
+(a) Plant material directly consumed = ~5 billion people X 2500 kcal/person/day X 0.2 (to convert kcal to organic matter) = 0.91 Pg of organic matter.
 If we assume that 17% of these calories derive from animal products, humans directly consume 0.76 Pg of plant matter.
 Estimate of human harvest of grains and other plant crops is 1.15 Pg annually.
 This implies loss, spoilage, or wastage of 0.39 Pg, or 34% of the total harvest.

 2. The High Calculation: (See Table 3)